Last Updated on June 2, 2022 by Igor Karni

-As mentioned earlier, e-Biking is an aerobic sport that helps to build your endurance.
+As mentioned earlier, e-bike riding is an aerobic sport that helps to build your endurance.
 Building endurance, particularly lung endurance means that through consistent exercise, your airways will build up a stronger tolerance to physical activity.

 In turn, it will become easier for your lungs to perform activities and exercises that were previously difficult for you to do, or which led to shortness of breath more quickly.
 Exercising also helps to reduce inflammation, and since asthma is an inflammatory condition, this factor is important for asthmatics to keep in mind.

-Regular aerobic exercise such as e-Biking will also help to improve and increase your lung capacity (source), which means that your lungs will be able to breathe in more oxygen, and thus become stronger.
+Regular aerobic exercise such as riding an e-bike will also help to improve and increase your lung capacity (source), which means that your lungs will be able to breathe in more oxygen, and thus become stronger.
 Increased lung capacity also means that your body will have to work less hard to breathe, which is especially beneficial for asthma sufferers.

-Lastly, e-Biking is an exercise that will improve your heart health, such as your blood flow and circulation, and will help to improve overall fitness levels.
+Lastly, riding an e-bike is an exercise that will improve your heart health, such as your blood flow and circulation, and will help to improve overall fitness levels.

-Ultimately, e-Biking is a physical activity that allows asthma patients to safely exercise.
-Having a consistent e-Biking regimen will not only help to boost your fitness, metabolism, strength, and endurance, but will particularly target your lung health, which is the main priority for those suffering from asthma.
+Ultimately, e-bike riding is a physical activity that allows asthma patients to safely exercise.
+Having a consistent e-bike riding regimen will not only help to boost your fitness, metabolism, strength, and endurance and will particularly target your lung health, which is the main priority for those suffering from asthma.

-As long as one maintains caution and consult their doctor whenever necessary, people dealing with asthma can certainly manage and even improve their situation through regular e-Biking!
+As long as one maintains caution and consult their doctor whenever necessary, people dealing with asthma can certainly manage and even improve their situation through regularly riding an electric bicycle!